 Doing (Activities) – By engaging in some of your daily or favourite activities, such as work or hobbies, it doesn’t mean you have forgotten about the person you are grieving.
 It is ok and important to look after yourself and make room for self-care activities.
 There will be enough moments of grief, where it’s important to enjoy moments of joy and normality when they arise.

 Being (Allowing your emotions) – Allow yourself to feel whatever emotions arise.
 With grief, it can catch us off guard where sometimes, we can feel a wave of emotion at unexpected times and scenarios.
-The more we fight off trying to feel these unpleasant emotions or we fight against ourselves (e.g. “I shouldn’t be feeling this way”), the stronger the emotions can emerge.
-By allowing yourself to be with your experience, can help.
-It can be more helpful to do so in a comfortable environment or with someone you feel will validate your emotions.
+The more we fight off trying to feel these unpleasant emotions or we fight against ourselves (e.g. “I shouldn’t be feeling this way”), the stronger the emotions may emerge.
+By allowing yourself to be with your experience can help.
+It may be more helpful to do so in a comfortable environment or with someone you feel will validate your emotions.
 If talking to someone is hard, try to write, type or draw whatever you’re experiencing in terms of your feelings and thoughts.

 Talk about it: Loss can make us feel isolated as no one will truly understand your loss and what the loss means to you.
 Although it can be incredibly difficult to share, speak to a trusted friend or family member about what you are experiencing.
 It’s more beneficial to speak to someone that you are going to feel validated and heard by as opposed to speaking to someone who may judge your experiences e.g. “You should be over that by now” and want to offer solutions e.g. “It is time to move on”.